 Good afternoon committee members, good afternoon everyone

-Association for Human Rights in Central Asia and International Partnership for Human Rights welcome the positive steps taken since President Mirziyoyev came to power, including the release of numerous prisoners who were imprisoned on politically motivated grounds and the stated justice and human rights reforms.
+Association for Human Rights in Central Asia AHRCA) and International Partnership for Human Rights welcome the positive steps taken since President Mirziyoyev came to power, including the release of numerous prisoners who were imprisoned on politically motivated grounds and the stated justice and human rights reforms.

 However, areas of concern remain: